 Matt, Kristin, and Kyle

 Kristin was raised in Scituate alongside her brother/business partner Matt and has had a long and winding road of a career.
 She started out as a (struggling) actor in New York City and eventually moved into the marketing world, working first for the New England Patriots and then Google.
 The one thing that has remained constant over time is her love of craft beer.
 Now she's putting her marketing skills to use to spread the good word of Untold Brewing to her fellow beer lovers.
-She'll does that through managing our website and social media, and working hard to ensure our taproom is a fantastic place to hang out and drink great beer.
+She does that through managing our website and social media, and working hard to ensure our taproom is a fantastic place to hang out and drink great beer.

 Kyle was one of those kids who was constantly asking questions.
 His insatiable curiosity often drove his parents and teachers insane.
 Lucky for us, by this point he knows a lot about a lot.
-With a strong science background, he'll cover the analytical side of the brewing process (recipe formulation is as close as he’ll ever get to “art”).
+With a strong science background, he covers the analytical side of the brewing process (recipe formulation is as close as he’ll ever get to “art”).
 Kyle is also quite the jokester, likely learned from his bartending days, and has a joke for pretty much everything.
 Now if only his memory were a little better…